Total Robotic Knee Replacement

 Once the healing process and rehabilitation is completed, most patients review their knee replacement surgery as life changing.
 Most people will say the surgery has given them their lives back.
 Patients often describe how they are able to do things they haven’t been able to do in years.
 However, if you review patient satisfaction outcomes surveys, 20-30% of patients are not satisfied with their results.
 Usually, this is due to ligament imbalance during implant installation.
 This is why precision installation of knee implant and optimizing ligament balance around these implants is so important for patients to have the great outcome they hope for.
-This is why Robotic-Arm Assisted Total Knee replacement is such a great advancement in helping surgeons do a better job installing knee replacements.
+This is why total Robotic Knee replacement is such a great advancement in helping surgeons do a better job installing knee replacements.

-The follow-up care for total knee replacement starts in the hospital.
+The follow-up care for total robotic knee surgery starts in the hospital.
 Patients are managed by the medical and surgical teams in the hospital during their stay.
 Physical therapists are a key part of getting patients up and mobile after surgery.
 They participate in the care at the hospital and for several months after surgery in rehabilitation facilities, during home physical therapy, and in outpatient therapy programs.
 Early in the follow-up care for total knee replacement patients the focus is on achieving good wound healing and avoidance of infection.
 This can be optimized in many ways.
 Optimal surgical wound closure and gentle handling of the skin and tissues during the surgery is critical.
 The use of skin adhesives can seal the incision after the deep and superficial suturing is complete.
 These skin adhesives can keep out bacteria, allow for showering right after surgery, and avoid having painful staples removed that also leave unpleasant scaring.
 Good nutrition & protein intake, supplementation with Vitamin C, and avoidance of smoking are important in wound healing optimization.

-Swelling management is a critical part of proper care following total knee replacement.
+Swelling management is a critical part of proper care following total robotic knee surgery.
 Keeping the leg elevated when not walking or exercising after surgery for the first 2-3 weeks significantly reduces potential leg swelling.
 The use of cold therapy devices helps with wound healing by reducing the pressure on the incision which allows the tissues to knit together faster and better.
 The use of compression sleeves can also help with swelling reduction as long as they are comfortable and are checked by the patient regularly so as not to slide down on the leg, which can cause local constriction an tissue injury.

 Office follow-up visits with the surgeon early on are for wound evaluation, swelling evaluation, range of motion checks, pain control discussions and to listen to and help with any issues that have arisen since the surgery.
 As the weeks and months pass, follow-up becomes more focused on function, strength and motion.
 Implant evaluations are done at follow-up intervals by examining the patients range of motion, stability and by obtaining x-rays to evaluate the status of the bone implant interfaces, implant insert thickness and alignment.
 As the years go by, interval examinations are done to evaluate for implant insert plastic wear and metal bone attachment to ensure the implants are stable and prepare for future intervention if the parts over time begin to wear down or loosen.